orbingol/NURBS-Python/README.md

 * `data\` directory includes sample control points for curves and surfaces
 * `ex*.py` files are testing scripts for curve and surface calculations

 Please check the examples for details of `Surface` and `Curve` classes and automatic knot vector generation functions.
+Details of the control points file formats are discussed in [Formats](doc/Formats.md).

 ## Example Outputs